James Oliver Ewart: Service career

 Ewart was initially commissioned into the 7th/9th (Highlanders) Battalion Royal Scots (a mobilised Territorial infantry unit) on 13 January 1940; his service number was 113332.
 However, prior to his battalion's embarkation for France in June 1940 he was transferred to the War Office's Directorate of Military Intelligence.
 He would later transfer to the Intelligence Corps on 19 July 1940.
 He would finish his service as the second most senior intelligence staff officer in Field Marshal Montgomery's 21st Army Group during the liberation of Europe; and he would be one of the key staff at the surrender of German forces to Montgomery on 4 May 1945 on Lüneburg Heath.
 He was even captured on film standing next to his commander, as "Monty" reads out the terms of German surrender to an Allied film crew.

 His qualities as a staff officer during sensitive negotiations were recognised by his commander and he was awarded the CBE on 21 June 1945, having earlier been awarded the OBE for his service in Sicily.

+Death and legacy

 Ewart died on duty of injuries he received in a road traffic accident on 1 July 1945, near the town of Melle, Germany.
 He was buried at the Munster Heath War Cemetery, Kreis Warendorf, Nordrhein-Westfalen, Germany.
 He was survived by his wife (Margaret Armstrong Ewart) and his parents.

+James Ewart Avenue, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.